An object that acts as a mediator between a report and a Web Document Viewer.

 Public Class CachedReportSourceWeb Inherits CachedReportSourceBase

 Use the CachedReportSourceWeb object to display a report in a Document Viewer.
-This object creates a report document caching each generated page to a storage.
+This object creates a report document and caches each generated page to a storage.
 Only pages displayed in a Document Viewer are stored in memory.

 Pass a target report as a parameter to the CachedReportSourceWeb object's constructor.